Visit the TrainWeb.org Fan Page on Facebook!

 Early Type A Spreaders

 The early model Type A spreaders had some noticeable features compared to the later model ones.
 Early Type A spreaders featured the main cylinders that open and close the wings mounted in the very front of the vertical posts, mounted on top of another.
 Another early feature of these was the diagonal brace.
 These early ones were more of a "yoke" style one.
-The air cylinder was attached to a Y type brace, with a tube then attached to that. inside the tube was the rod that raised and lowered the end of the wing.
+The air cylinder was attached to a Y type brace, with a tube then attached to that.
+Inside the tube was the rod that raised and lowered the end of the wing.
 On the top of the exterior tube was an air lock.
 These Spreaders also featured new blades.
 First off was a front blade of medium height which was reversible so ballast and or snow can be plowed to one side only at a time.
 The high snowplow attachment went up a few more feet higher but also had the reversible plow bottom.
 The side plates of the snowplows on early model Type As featured riveted construction and had no journal access doors.
 The Carry Wing brace on early model Type A spreaders used a large framework in the front section.
 This used a very large brace that hung over the side.
 It seems as if this brace would often get in the way of ditching and many machines had this removed.
-Early Type As used a small air cylinder and a cable to raise and lower the bank sloper.
+Early Type A's used a small air cylinder and a cable to raise and lower the bank sloper.
 Another option on some Type A spreaders were hydraulic brace locks.
 The fluid pressure came from an air driven ram type pump.
+More on this style of lock is explained on the "parts" page.

 An earlier Type A, Possibly an ex GN unit as they added to their cabs.
 Len Murray Photo